 Invention with an equity lens requires teams to identify and test the riskiest assumptions about how we understand and know other people.
 Risky assumptions without an equity lens are racist assumptions.
 This is especially true when we are designing at the margins.
 Because our implicit biases frame our assumptions about ourselves and other people, their experiences, and the best ways to solve their problems, awareness of our biases at this stage is necessary to reverse hegemonic invention.

 As a culture, we currently have limited courage, will, and skill to talk candidly about race and inequity.
 The current discourse around equity exists in one of two opposing extremes: morality and linear reasoning and logic.

 Morality: Driven by our emotions, we talk and evaluate the degree of goodness.
 We talk about good people and bad people.
 We learn about microaggressions and reflect on our moral responsibility to be better.
 This inspires the motivated and engaged to remain critical of relationships, language, and assumed cultural norms, alienating those without the skill or will for engagement.

-Linear reasoning and logic: This technical discourse prefers to quantify equity and reduce it numbers, strategy, and outcomes.
+Linear reasoning and logic: This technical discourse prefers to quantify equity and reduces it to numbers, strategy, and only outcomes.
 This conversation leaves little room for the real experience of people — the meaning, magic, surprise, and possibility.

 Our current equity discourse is either a moral conversation or a technical conversation.
 It is not often both.